Characters: Buffy The Vampire Slayer Antagonists

 "All my faces are there to see.
 But you humans... you have too many.
 I would be rid of your kind.
 I welcome this war.
 I know all you weaknesses.
 And soon all my brethren will as well."

 A draconic-looking Old One, Sephrilian is one of the Demon elite who walk the line between the human reality and the others.
-He was approached by Buffy and Willow, who sought information on Twilight.
+He is approached by Buffy and Willow, who seek information on Twilight.
 Has four unmoving faces: happy, sad, angry and fearful.

 A werewolf and former student of Oz and Bayarmaa who learned to control his transformation, but strayed off the path.
 Now heads a group of werewolves that share his way of thinking: the wolf is the best part of them, they should revel in it, and anyone thinking differently is to be eliminated.

-A group of demons that all resemble vampire cat dolls, they could possess people by crawling down their throats, and join together to create a giant Vampy Cat.
+A group of demons that all resemble vampire cat dolls.
+The can possess people by crawling down their throats, and can join together to create a giant Vampy Cat.

 Pearl and Nash

 Half-demon/half-human twins raised by their human mother to usher in the next stage of human evolution.
-They worked for Twilight to achieve this goal, until it was revealed that Angel was Twilight and tricking them
+They work for Twilight to achieve this goal, until it is revealed that Angel is Twilight and is tricking them

 An old friend of Giles', and a chaos-worshipping sorcerer.